 Siegler was not impressed by Wright’s testimony and believed that her tears were faked to elicit sympathy from the jury.
 In an attempt to convey her point to the jury, Seigler provided an unusual demonstration.
 She presented the courtroom with the actual bed from the murder scene and used her co-counsel to depict how she believed the events occurred that night.
 In her closing arguments, Siegler introduced that Susan Wright had been a topless dancer and explained how she believed Wright faked her testimony in order to gain the sympathy of the jury.
 The defense stuck with their original approach, that Wright was a battered woman who was only protecting herself and her children in self-defense.

 After five and a half hours of deliberations, on March 3, 2004, Susan Wright was convicted of murder.
 She was sentenced to 25 years in prison.
 Her conviction was upheld in 2005 by the Fourteenth Court of Appeals of Texas.
 With a re-appeal in 2008, a new witness presented her story of abuse, by the ex-fiancee of Jeff Wright.
 In 2009, the Texas Court of Criminal Appeals granted Wright a new sentencing and determined Wright’s “counsel rendered ineffective assistance during the punishment phase of the trial.”
 On November 20, 2010 her original sentence of 25 years was lowered to 20, and making her eligible for parole in 2014.
 On June 12, 2014 she was denied parole, and she was denied parole again on July 24, 2017.
-Her next parole review date is in July 2020.
+She was granted parole in July 2020 and released from prison on December 30, 2020.

 As with many true crime stories, the details eventually inspired a film.
 Sony Pictures and Lifetime teamed up to produce The Blue Eyed Butcher, airing on Lifetime in March 2012.
 The film starred Sara Paxton as Susan Wright, Justin Bruening as her husband, Jeff Wright, and Lisa Edelstein as Kelly Siegler.